-\begin{remark} The operad structure on $\TAut$ defined above is non-canonical, and agrees\footnote{The order of composition in our definition is the opposite of that of \cite{AKKN_genus_zero}, since our definition of the set of KV solutions agrees with \cite{AET10}, which is the inverse of that of \cite{AT12} and \cite{AKKN_genus_zero}.} with the operad composition used in \cite{AKKN_genus_zero} to construct Kashiwara--Vergne solutions corresponding to genus zero surfaces with more than three boundary components.
-It does not, however, agree with the operad structure one would obtain by exponentiation of the partial compositions of $\tder$:
+\begin{remark} The operad structure on $\TAut$ defined above agrees with\footnote{The order of composition in our definition is opposite to that of \cite{AKKN_genus_zero}, as we follow the definition of the set of KV solutions in \cite{AET10}, which is the inverse of that of \cite{AT12} and \cite{AKKN_genus_zero}.} with the operad composition used in \cite{AKKN_genus_zero} to construct Kashiwara--Vergne solutions corresponding to genus zero surfaces with more than three boundary components.
+It is not, however, the operad structure one would obtain by exponentiation of the partial compositions of $\tder$:

 where $u \in \tder_n$ and $v \in \tder_m$, and the composition on the right-hand side is as in Equation~\eqref{eq:tderOperadComp}.
-These notions do, however coincide when restricted to $\sder$ and $\SAut$, where there are canonical operad structures in the categories of Lie algebras and prounipotent groupoids, respectively. \end{remark}
+These notions do, however coincide when restricted to $\sder$ and $\SAut$, where there are canonical operad structures in the categories of Lie algebras and prounipotent groups, respectively. \end{remark}

 Although the operadic structure on $ \TAut $ is non-canonical, it is natural in the sense of~\cite[Section 3]{AT12}: for any $ F \in \TAut_n $, the identity $ J(F^{i,j}) = J(F)^{i,j} $ holds for all pairs $ i, j $.
-This ensures that the Jacobian construction is compatible with operadic composition.
-See~\cite[Proposition~24]{AET10} and the discussion preceding~\cite[Lemma~7.3]{AKKN_genus_zero} for more details.
+As we compute in \cref{sec:operadic-cohomology}, this implies that the Jacobian cocycle is compatible with the operadic composition.